cksystemsteaching/selfie/README.md

 ## Language

 Gödel, Escher, Bach told me a lesson that I still remember after reading the book thirty years ago: the importance of language and the joy that comes with it!
 And by language I mean *formal* language, not *natural* language like English or German.
-Understanding the nature of information requires formal languages.
-Once you understand a few of those you will see their enormous power.
+Understanding the nature of information requires formal language.
+Once you understand a few of those formal languages you will see their enormous power.

+That power is rooted in a key property: formal languages have *formal* semantics.
+Their meaning is mathematically precise which enables us to communicate, not just with mindless machines to make them do smart things without understanding anything, but also with each other, understanding everything with mathematical rigor.
+In fact, once you learn how to express your ideas in formal languages, which includes programming languages but not only, you will change the way you think.
+Show me your code and I tell you who you are!

 We introduce three different formal languages in this book.
-All three are used in practice in all kinds of software projects and millions of lines of code.
+All three are simple versions of languages used in practice in all kinds of software projects and millions of lines of code.
 The first language is called C\*, pronounced "C Star".
-C\* is a tiny subset of the programming language C developed by us for educational purposes.
-Selfie is written in C\*.
-Even if you have never written code, C\* is still easy to understand.
+C\* is a tiny subset of the programming language C which is still among the most widely used programming languages in the world.
+C\* has been developed by us for educational purposes and is the programming language in which selfie is written.
+Even if you have never written code, C\* is easy to understand.
 You will learn it here.

 The second language is called RISC-U, pronounced "Risk You".
 RISC-U is a tiny subset of the machine language RISC-V, pronounced "Risk Five".
 RISC-V like all machine languages comes in two flavors, *assembly* and *binary*.
 Assembly code is a textual and thus human-readable form of binary code which can actually be executed by a real processor.
 Again, RISC-U is so simple that you can easily understand it, even without any prior knowledge in computer science.

-The third language is called EBNF which stands for Extended Backus-Naur Form.
-EBNF is a formal language or *grammar* for describing the *syntax* of formal languages including itself which is the simplest form of self-referentiality we see in this book.
-We use EBNF to define (parts of) the syntax of C\*, RISC-U assembly, and, well, even (all of) EBNF, towards the end of this chapter.
+The third language is called EBNF which stands for *Extended Backus-Naur Form*.
+EBNF is a formal language or *grammar* for describing the *syntax* of formal languages.
+EBNF can even describe its own syntax which is the simplest form of self-referentiality we see in this book.
+We use EBNF to define (parts of) the syntax of C\*, RISC-U assembly, and, well, even (all of) EBNF.
+That gives you the first glimpse of self-referentiality in a formal language.

-First, we introduce a few code examples written in C\*, and then show how some of that code translates to actual RISC-U assembly and even binary code.
-Once we are done with that, we show you how EBNF is used to define some of the C\* and RISC-U assembly syntax, and finally the EBNF syntax itself.
+In the following, we introduce a few code examples written in C\*, and then show you how some of that code translates to actual RISC-U assembly and even RISC-U binary code.
+We then show you how EBNF is used to define some of the C\* and RISC-U assembly syntax and finally the EBNF syntax itself.

+The following example is C\* code that implements a simple function:

 ```
 int absolute(int n) {